jrtibayan/Javascript-Game-Basics/README.md

-# Javascript-Game-Basics
+# Javascript-Game-Learning01-FlappyBirdLikeGame
 My first project learning javascript game development

 1. Creating the game area

-2. Creating the character or game object
+2. Creating the character and other game object

 3. Making the character move

 4. Collision and Response

-5. Using tile map

-6. Adding sprite animation
+5. Recording and displaying score